DonMVB/aws/AWS_Assoc_SAA_C02.md

   - updating your security group rules to allow traffic from the connection
   - creating the managed VPN connection itself.
 - To bring up VPN connection, you must also define a customer gateway with a Public IP address resource in AWS, which provides AWS information about your customer gateway device.
 And you have to set up an Internet-routable IP address of the customer gateway's external interface.
 - A customer gateway is a physical device or software application on the on-premise side of the VPN connection.
+(AWS Console) The VPG (virtual private gateway) resource is hardware backed in two data centers within the region to which the VPC is deployed.
+It uses active/passive tunnels in a highly available mode but is not fault tolerant.
+(Pearson Practice Test)
+- A virtual private gateway is the router on the Amazon side of the VPN tunnel.
 - Although the term "VPN connection" is a general concept, a VPN connection for AWS always refers to the connection between your VPC and your own network.
 AWS supports Internet Protocol security (IPsec) VPN connections.
 - Create two IPSec Tunnels for redundancy.
 - The following diagram illustrates a single VPN connection.